mvac7/mSXdevtools_ByteniZ3R/Docs/HOWTO.md

 You can start by giving the project a name and information about it (version, author and description), although it is optional.

-The next step will be to choose the type of data (waveform or noise) that we want to generate and modify its properties.
+The next step will be to choose the type of waveform that we want to generate and modify its properties.

 Now you must configure the output format, indicating the programming language and the numerical system (decimal, hexadecimal or binary).